facetious (adjective)§

 Nonsense.
 A useless ornament or accessory; trifle.
 (MW)

 Foolishness; nonsense.
-A trifle.
+A trifle; a gewgaw.
 (AHD)

 A showy but worthless trifle or trinket.
 Foolish nonsense.
 (CDC)